githubocto/good-day-bot/README.md

 ### Slack app configuration

-1. Change the endpoint for interactive messages at: [interactive messages config](https://api.slack.com/apps/A0212TEULJU/interactive-messages?) to `PRODUCTION_URL/interactive`
+1. Enable interactivity and change the endpoint for interactive messages at: [interactivity and shortcuts](https://api.slack.com/apps/A0212TEULJU/interactive-messages?) to `PRODUCTION_URL/interactive`

-2. Change the endpoint for events at: [events config](https://api.slack.com/apps/A0212TEULJU/event-subscriptions?) to `PRODUCTION_URL/events`
+2. Enable events and change the endpoint for events at: [event subscriptions](https://api.slack.com/apps/A0212TEULJU/event-subscriptions?) to `PRODUCTION_URL/events`

+3. Add the following Bot Token Scopes at: [oauth and permissions](https://api.slack.com/apps/A0212TEULJU/oauth?) `chat:write`, `files:write`, `im:write`, `incoming-webhook`, `users:read`

 ## License